Types of Degrees Nursing Administration Majors Are Getting

 Online Nursing Administration Programs

-In the 2018-2019 academic year, 248 schools offered some type of nursing administration program.
+In 2020-2021, 266 schools offered a nursing administration program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|